Hardvan/k8s---Flask-Experimentation/README.md

    docker build -t flask-k8s-hello-world .
    ```

+   This command builds a Docker image from your Dockerfile.
+The `-t` flag tags the image with the name `flask-k8s-hello-world`.
+The `.` at the end specifies that the Dockerfile is in the current directory.

 3. Tag the Docker image:

    ```bash
    docker tag flask-k8s-hello-world your-docker-username/flask-k8s-hello-world
    ```

+   This step tags your image with your Docker Hub username, preparing it for pushing to Docker Hub.
+Replace `your-docker-username` with your actual Docker Hub username.

 4. Push the image to Docker Hub: